jianxiaoguo/website/content/en/docs/applications/managing-app-volumes.md

 And use `drycc volumes:list` show mount detail.

     $ drycc volumes:list
-    === scenic-icehouse volumes
-    --- myvolumes     200M
+    NAME        OWNER    TYPE    PTYPE    PATH         SIZE
-    web               /data/web
+    myvolumes   admin    nfs     web      /data/web    200M

-If you don't need the volume, use `drycc volumes:unmount` to unmount the volume and then use  `drycc volumes:delete` to delete the volume from the application.
+If you don't need the volume, use `drycc volumes:unmount` to unmount the volume and then use  `drycc volumes:remove` to delete the volume from the application.
 Before deleting volume, the volume has to be unmounted.

     $ drycc volumes:unmount myvolumes web
     Unmounting volume... done

-    $ drycc volumes:delete myvolumes
+    $ drycc volumes:remove myvolumes
     Deleting myvolumes from scenic-icehouse... done

 ## Use volume client to manage volume files.